inferigang/inferigang.github.io/_posts/2025-01-10-pwning-my-router-for-fun-discovering-a-0-day-authenticated-rce.md

 ---
 layout: post
 lang: en
-title: Pwning my router for fun - Discovering a 0-day Authenticated RCE
+title: Discovering a 0-day Authenticated RCE on my router
 description: "What do an H2HC talk and someone with curiosity have in common?
 The desire to hack something randomly."
 tags: [research, web, reverse engineering, exploit]
 banner: hello-world.png